Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 \subsubsection{Superposition-Cover-All-Qubit Criterion}

 Since superposition input states are able to expose some bugs, which can occur at any qubit, it is necessary to require that superposition states exist at every qubit.
-In the following, we introduce a novel criterion: \textit{superposition-cover-all-qubit criterion} (SCAQ).
+In the following, we introduce a novel criterion: the \textit{superposition-cover-all-qubit criterion} (SCAQ).
+We will begin by providing a formal description, followed by an intuitive illustration.

 \begin{criterion} Superposition-cover-all-qubit criterion (SCAQ)